mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Definition of terms

-- Learning Platform: This is the application that a registered user who has registered for a course will use to engage in learning the course's content
+- Learning Platform: This is the application that a registered student who has registered for a course will use to engage in learning the course's content
     - Dashboard: The main page where a registered student can see their enrolled courses, payment status, progress, and achievements.
     - Course: A course is a group of concepts all related to learning a programming language or framework (or really, any group of related concepts), typically organized from most basic concept at the beginning, through to most complicated concepts at the end.
 The goal is that the user has functionally complete understanding of a course's concepts upon completion
-    - Course Interface: This is the interface in the application that the user will see when they are inside a section of a course
+    - Course Interface: This is the interface in the application that the student will see when they are inside a section of a course
         - Course Outline: A comprehensive view of all chapters and sections in a course.
         - Knowledge Map: A visual representation of the course structure and concept relationships.
         - Course Achievements: Rewards or recognition for completing certain milestones or tasks.
         - Course Chapter: This is one of one or more blocks of course sections, grouped by a specific concept within that programming language or framework (e.g. Objects, Arrays, etc)
             - Chapter Notes: Enables students to add personal annotations and highlight portions of text in the course content.
-                - Highlight: this is a block of text within a content section or recap section that the user has highlighted, and selected to save to their notes (without a comment)
+                - Highlight: this is a block of text within a content section or recap section that the student has highlighted, and selected to save to their notes (without a comment)
-                - Highlight and Comment: same as a highlight, but the user has entered comments related to the highlighted text.
+                - Highlight and Comment: same as a highlight, but the student has entered comments related to the highlighted text.
-                - Comment: just a comment a user has added to their notes, that is not attached to highlighted text.
+                - Comment: just a comment a student has added to their notes, that is not attached to highlighted text.
             - Chapter Section: This is one of one or more types of chapter learning materials
                 - Section Type - Content: This is a type of section that contains explanatory text, code blocks, images, and links about a specific subset of a concept (e.g. Array destructuring)
-                - Section Type - Exercise: This is a type of section that contains a challenge for the user to complete, in order to test their knowledge of the previous content section; a content section will typically have one or more exercise sections that accompany it; an exercise is a live code editor and testing interface
+                - Section Type - Exercise: This is a type of section that contains a challenge for the student to complete, in order to test their knowledge of the previous content section; a content section will typically have one or more exercise sections that accompany it; an exercise is a live code editor and testing interface
                     - Exercise Instructions: the task or problem description for an exercise.
                     - Exercise Code Editor: The interface where students write and edit code.
                     - Exercise Console: The area where code output and errors are displayed.
                     - Exercise Tests: Automated checks to verify if the student's code meets the exercise requirements.
                 - Section Type - Chapter Recap: This is a type of section that reviews the material and concepts learned within the just-completed chapter
                 - Bookmarks: Allows students to mark specific sections for easy reference.
-        - Course Navigation: This is the interface the user will see that allows them to navigate between sections
+        - Course Navigation: This is the interface the student will see that allows them to navigate between sections
-        - Spaced Repitition: This is a learning concept/methodology in which a user is presented with questions regarding concepts they have recently learned, presented after a certain duration, which encourages long term memory formation through repetition of the concepts.
+        - Spaced Repitition: This is a learning concept/methodology in which a student is presented with questions regarding concepts they have recently learned, presented after a certain duration, which encourages long term memory formation through repetition of the concepts.
             - Flashcards: Part of the spaced repitition system, these are quick questions or prompts related to completed course content.
 - Content Management Platform: This is the application that a content creator will use to create courses and their related concepts, chapters, and sections.
     - Course Builder: The interface for creating and structuring courses.